-Another well-known example of those who underwent an internal transformation under the influence of divine words is Fuḍayl ibn 'Iyāḍ.
+Another well-known example of those who underwent an internal transformation under the influence of divine words is Fudayl ibn 'Iyād.
 He was initially a dangerous highwayman whose name caused people to tremble until he became infatuated with a female slave.
-One night, as he was climbing the wall of her house for the purpose of sin, he heard the recitation of the Quran by one of the neighbors, who was reciting the verse: "Is it not time yet for those who have faith that their hearts should be humbled for Allah's remembrance and to the truth which has come down [to them]" (Quran 57:16).
-This verse struck Fuḍayl's heart like an arrow, awakening him from his slumber of heedlessness.
-Following this incident, Fuḍayl repented, left the ranks of the wicked, and joined the righteous (Qummi, 1993, vol. 7, p.
+One night, as he was sinfully climbing the wall of her house, he heard the recitation of the Quran by one of the neighbors, reciting the verse: "Is it not time yet for those who have faith that their hearts should be humbled for Allah's remembrance and to the truth which has come down [to them]" (Quran 57:16).
+This verse struck Fudayl's heart like an arrow, awakening him from his slumber of heedlessness.
+Following this incident, Fudayl repented, left the ranks of the wicked, and joined the righteous (Qummi, 1993, vol. 7, p.
 103).

-The renowned Sunni commentator Sayyid Qutb recounts an astonishing incident that happened to him in his commentary, describing it as the miracle of the Quran.
-Sayyid Qutb says that during a sea voyage to New York on a ship mostly filled with non-Muslims, they decided to hold Friday prayers.
+The renowned Sunni commentator, Sayyid Qutb, recounts an astonishing incident that happened to him in his commentary, describing it as the miracle of the Quran.
+Sayyid Qutb recounted that during a sea voyage to New York on a ship mostly filled with non-Muslims, they decided to hold Friday prayers.
 During the sermons and prayer, non-Muslims surrounded them and observed the performance of Friday prayers.
-After the prayer, a Christian woman who was deeply affected and in tears approached them and said: "I didn't understand a word of what you were saying, but I clearly saw that these words had a strange melody, and in between the sermon of your Imam, there were sentences that were distinct from the rest and had an incredibly effective and profound melody that made me shiver.
-Surely, these sentences were something else, and I think your Imam was filled with the Holy Spirit when he uttered these sentences."
-Sayyid Qutb says: "We thought for a moment and realized that these sentences were the verses from the Quran that I was reciting during the sermon and in the prayer."
-He then adds that although such influences are not a general rule and do not apply to all individuals, this incident and similar ones indicate that the Quran contains a secret and a symbol that captivates hearts and conquers them (Qutb, 2004, vol. 3, p.
+After the prayer, a Christian woman who was deeply affected and approached them in tears and said: "I didn't understand a word of what you were saying, but I clearly saw that these words had a strange melody, and in between the sermon of your Imam, there were statements distinct from the rest having an incredibly effective and profound melody that made me shiver.
+Surely, these statements are not of humans, and I think your Imam was filled with the Holy Spirit when he uttered them."
+Sayyid Qutb says: "We thought for a moment and realized that they have been the verses from the Quran that I was reciting during the sermon and in the prayer."
+He then adds that although such influences are not common and do not apply to all individuals, these incidents and similar ones indicate that the Quran contains a secret and a symbol that captivates hearts and conquers them (Qutb, 2004, vol. 3, p.
 1786).

-Instances of the Quran's influence and transformative power are so numerous that most Muslims have heard or seen examples of them.
-For example, it is well known that Pickthall, one of the most famous English translators of the Quran, converted to Islam under the influence of the exciting and magical words of the Holy Quran (For more examples, see: Muhammadi Reyshahri, 2012, vol. 2, p.
-428; Muhammadi, 2003, pp. 257-299).
-Therefore, the Quran's inspiring influence has persisted throughout history, and its intensity and frequency have been so great that, as one of the aspect of miracle, it proves the divine nature of this book.
+Instances of the Quran's influence and its transformative power are so numerous that most Muslims have heard or seen examples of them.
+For example, it is well known that Pickthall, one of the most famous English translators of the Quran, converted to Islam under the influence of exciting and magical words of the Holy Quran (Muhammadi, 2003; Muhammadi Reyshahri, 2012, vol. 2).
+Therefore, the Quran's inspiring influence has persisted throughout history, and its intensity and frequency have been so great that, as one of the aspects of miracle, it proves the divine nature of this book.